 Silver buyers will first identify the purity and then assess the weight of the item.
 This lets them determine the total pure silver contained within the object, which will yield its purchase price.
 For the overwhelming majority of silver purchases, it’s this figure multiplied times the market value for precious metals that provides a price quote.

 If this seems complicated, don’t worry!
-Our team of expert appraisers can help talk you through it, ensuring that you’ve got all the information you need to make an informed decision when selling your silver.
+Our team of expert appraisers can help talk you through it, ensuring that you’ve got all the information you need to make an informed decision when selling your silver in New York.